samu2604/notes_to_anki_generator/README.md

 # notes_to_anki_generator
-This is an Anki deck generator.
+This is a script able to automatically transform your notes from a language lesson in an Anki deck useful to learn the present vocabulary